henkmeulekamp/WcfUserAgent/README.md

 I will add other dotnet versions on request.
 Its now only 4.0.

 ##Contributing
 If you have improvements to my code, by all means let me know.
-If you'd like to become a contributer to the project, I'd be happy to make that happen too!